folio-org/okapi/doc/security.md

 Skipping all messy details, this is more or less what happens when a user wants to make use of Okapi:

-* The first thing the user does is to point her browser to a login screen
+* The first thing the user does is to point their browser to a login screen.
-* She enters her credentials
+* They enter their credentials.
-* The authorization module verifies these
+* The authorization module verifies these.
-* It issues a token, and returns that to the user
+* It issues a token, and returns that to the user.
-* The user passes this token in all requests to Okapi
+* The user passes this token in all requests to Okapi.
 * Okapi calls the authorization module to verify that we have a valid user, and that this user has permission to make the request.